aurelia/binding/doc/article/en-US/binding-observables.md

 ## Observing Collections

-To observe changes to a collection, such as an array or Map, use the Collection Observer.
-The subscription is created by simply providing the collection to observe and a callback function.
+Use the Collection Observer to observe changes to a collection.
+Collection types that can be observed are [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), and [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
+Create a subscription by providing the collection to observe and a callback function.

 <code-listing heading="Configuring a Collection Observer">
   <source-code lang="ES 2015">
   </source-code>
   <source-code lang="ES 2016">
+    import {BindingEngine, autoinject} from 'aurelia-framework';

+    @inject(BindingEngine)
+    export class App {

+      myCollection = ["foo"];

+      constructor(private bindingEngine) {
+        let subscription = this.bindingEngine.collectionObserver(this.myCollection)
+          .subscribe(this.collectionChanged.bind(this));
+      }

+      collectionChanged(splices) {
+          // This will fire any time the collection is modified.
+      }
+    }
   </source-code>
   <source-code lang="TypeScript">
-    import {BindingEngine, autoinject, ICollectionObserverSplice} from 'aurelia-framework';
+    import {BindingEngine, autoinject, IArrayObserverSplice} from 'aurelia-framework';

     @autoinject
     export class App {